A BEAUTIFUL SMILE

 This depends on your individual requirements and its best to discuss these with the dentist before you make a decision.
 Traditionally, chewing surfaces will require more durable inlays to fully protect the tooth underneath.

 Dental inlays placed at the back of the mouth are unlikely to be spotted by others.
 However, if you’re concerned, speak to your dentist about the possibility of having composite or porcelain inlays fitted, as these are designed to look more like a natural tooth.

 How long will my inlays last?

-The length of time an inlay will last varies from person to person depending on the type of material used and the care taken to keep the tooth healthy.
-However, in a healthy mouth inlays can be expected to last up to 20 years or more.
+The length of time a dental inlay will last vary from person to person depending on the type of material used and the care taken to keep the tooth healthy.
+However, in a healthy mouth, inlays can be expected to last up to 20 years or more.